El Paredon, Guatemala: Things to do & Where to Stay

 Visit the Local Mangroves

-Located a few streets behind the main area is a river that is surrounded by trees.
-This is a popular place to take a kayak or paddleboard to explore this area which is called the mangroves.
 You can book a tour through La Choza Chula.
-This is a non-profit tour company that is famous in El Paredon for its tours.
+This non-profit tour company is famous in El Paredon for its tours.
 Some of the other activities you can book through them include:

 - Turtle Tour